GoogleCloudPlatform/cluster-toolkit/community/modules/scripts/spack-setup/README.md

 be able to call `spack install <package>`.

 You can use the `system_user_name`, `system_user_uid`, and `system_user_gid` to
 customize the name and ids of the system user.
+While unlikely, it is possible that the default `system_user_uid` or `system_user_gid` could conflict with existing UIDs.

 ### Use and existing user